pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

     service.serving.knative.dev/tanzu-java-web-app   http://tanzu-java-web-app.developer.example.com   tanzu-java-web-app-00001   tanzu-java-web-app-00001   Unknown   IngressNotConfigured
     ```

-    > **Important**: If the source or image scan has a "Failed" phase this means that the scan failed due to a scan policy violation and the supply chain stops.
+    > **Important** If the source or image scan has a "Failed" phase this means that the scan failed due to a scan policy violation and the supply chain stops.
 For information about the CVE triage workflow, see [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md#cve-triage-workflow).

 ### <a id="query-for-vuln"></a> Query for vulnerabilities